junghyun397/GomokuBot/documents/announces.md

 ## GomokuBot is completely new!

-content":"Since the creation of GomokuBot in June 2018, 5,328 servers and 21,548 users have played 75,506 games in just over four years. — Thank you very much.
+Since the creation of GomokuBot in June 2018, 5,328 servers and 21,548 users have played 75,506 games in just over four years. — Thank you very much.
 But as is, GomokuBot is pretty old.
 Accordingly, the GomokuBot has been completely rewritten with many powerful features!

 * All-new codebase
 * Renju rule support